sourav9929/cement-strength-pridiction/README.md

-This project aims to predict the price of cement using machine learning techniques based on various input features.
-Accurate predictions can help stakeholders in the construction and building industries to plan purchases and manage costs effectively
+This project aims to predict the compressive strength of cement based on its composition and curing time using machine learning techniques.
+Cement strength is a critical property in construction, and accurately predicting it can help improve quality control and reduce costs in manufacturing and construction processes.